HenrikSamuelsson/Introduction_to_Java_Programming/Chapter_03/Check_Points_Ch03.md

 ```
 x is 17 after the switch statement.

-A flowchart for the switch statment is shown below.
+A flowchart for the switch statement is shown below.

 ![](https://github.com/HenrikSamuelsson/Introduction_to_Java_Programming/blob/master/Chapter_03/Resources/checkpoint_03_31.png?raw=true)